Book Talk - Derek Landy dreads parting with the skeleton

-But until then he savours the reception he gets from his readers.
+But until then he savors the reception he gets from his readers.

 "It's a trade off; the reaction by younger readers is so much warmer than it would be for an adult writer," Landy said during a visit to Australia to promote "Kingdom of the Wicked," the seventh book in the planned nine-book Skulduggery Pleasant series.